The King of Limbs: Reception

 At Metacritic, which aggregates scores from mainstream critics, The King of Limbs has an average score of 80 based on 40 reviews, indicating "generally favourable reviews".
 Michael Brodeur of the Boston Globe praised "the tense calm these eight songs maintain — a composure that feels constantly ready to crack", and wrote that "where In Rainbows was mellow but brisk — an album that felt on its way somewhere — these songs are eerie and insidious, creeping like shadows".
 PopMatters Corey Beasley wrote: "The King of Limbs is a beautiful record, one that begs more of a conscious listen than its predecessor, but one that provides equal — if different — thrills in doing so."

 François Marchand of the Vancouver Sun said The King of Limbs "bridges Radiohead's many different styles" and was "worth embracing".
 The critic Robert Christgau awarded it a two-star "honourable mention" and recommended the songs "Little by Little" and "Bloom".
 The Quietus critic Ben Graham felt it could be Radiohead's best work, writing that it returned to the style of their albums Kid A and Amnesiac with "a greater maturity and weight of experience that enriches both the songs and the process".
 In Rolling Stone, Jon Dolan wrote that it was "Radiohead's funkiest record, and one of their most elusive".

 Some felt The King of Limbs was less innovative than Radiohead's prior albums.
 Mark Pytlik of Pitchfork wrote that it was "well-worn terrain for Radiohead, and while it continues to yield rewarding results, the band's signature game-changing ambition is missed".
 The AllMusic editor Stephen Thomas Erlewine described it as "Radiohead doing what they do ... without flash or pretension, gently easing from the role of pioneers to craftsmen".
 Luke Lewis of NME felt it was "a record to respect for its craft, rather than worship for its greatness".

 In the Los Angeles Times, Ann Powers wrote that The King of Limbs had divided listeners, with some finding it too low-key, abstract, or "doomy", or too similar to Radiohead's previous work.
 Some fans, having waited years for the follow-up to In Rainbows, were disappointed by a shorter album that felt "relatively dashed together".
 Unfounded rumours spread of a second album soon to be released, bolstered by the lyrics of the final track, "Separator": "If you think this is over then you're wrong".
 Yorke said: "I can see why it's alienated people.
 I didn't realise it was its own planet."

-The King of Limbs was named one of the best albums of 2011 by several publications, including the Wire, the Guardian, Mojo, NME, PopMatters, Uncut and Rolling Stone.
+The King of Limbs was named one of the best albums of 2011 by the Wire, the Guardian, Mojo, NME, PopMatters, Uncut and Rolling Stone.
 At the 54th Grammy Awards, it was nominated for Best Alternative Music Album and Best Boxed or Special Limited Edition Package.
 "Lotus Flower" was nominated for Best Short Form Music Video, Best Rock Performance and Best Rock Song.